-Robert Lomax tired of working in an office, wants to be an artist.
+Robert Lomax, tired of working in an office, wants to be an artist.
 So he moves to Hong Kong to try his hand at painting.
-Finding a cheap hotel he checks in, only to find it's used by prostitutes and their 'dates' who meet in the bar downstairs.
-Since he never picks up any of ladies, they all want to know more about him.
-Eventually he does hire one to model for him, but soon falls in love.
-But, since he's on a limited budget, he can't afford her exclusively, and doesn't want to 'share' her.Written by
+Finding a cheap hotel, he checks in, only to find it's used by prostitutes and their "dates" they meet in the bar downstairs.
+Since he never picks up any of the ladies, they all want to know more about him.
+Eventually, he does hire one to model for him... and soon falls in love.
+However, since he's on a limited budget, he can't afford her exclusively, but doesn't want to "share" her with anyone else.Written by

 Brian W Martz <B.Martz@Genie.com>

 24 of 27 people found this review helpful.